tomhrr/cosh/doc/all.md

 number of seconds.

 `md5`, `sha1`, `sha256` and `sha512` each take a single string
-argument and return the corresponding cryptographic hash for that input as a list of bytes.
+argument, byte, or generator over strings or bytes and return the corresponding cryptographic hash for that input as a list of bytes.
 (See `hex` for conversion of that output into a hexadecimal string.)

 `range` takes an integer and returns a generator over the integers from zero to that integer, minus one.